Here in New York, the personal injury lawyer fees are almost always one-third (1/3) of the sum recovered, or 33.33%*.

 How Are Expenses Covered in New York Personal Injury Cases?

-The expenses in a case are generally advanced by the personal injury lawyer handling the case.
+The personal injury lawyer fees in a case are generally advanced by the lawyer handling the case.
 To move the case forward, money must be spent to investigate the incident, hire investigators and/or an engineer, gather medical records, file a lawsuit, serve the defendants, pay court filing fees, take depositions, create demonstrative evidence and prepare the case for trial.
 All of these expenses must be ultimately repaid at the conclusion of the case.

 It is essentially a zero-interest loan.

 The average expenses in a personal injury case vary depending on the type of case and how far it was pushed.
-Obviously, the expenses on a simple car accident case that was settled within 6 months will be much less than the expenses on a complex construction site accident case that has been fully litigated for 4 years.
+Obviously, the personal injury attorney fees on a simple car accident case that was settled within 6 months will be much less than the expenses on a complex construction site accident case that has been fully litigated for 4 years.

 Examples of NY Personal Injury Lawyer Fees